 At 200 feet wide and 50 feet tall, the Upper Falls is absolutely breathtaking!
 You only need to walk a quarter-mile of paved trail to reach the viewing areas.

 Climb the 94 steps down to the Brink viewing area to get a closer look at the magnificent falls.
 For another spectacular viewing spot, follow the paved trail downstream to the gorge, where 116 steps continue to the river's edge.

-From the Gorge View, you can hike the River Trail 4.8 miles to the lower falls.
+From the Gorge View, you can hike the River Trail 4.8 miles to the lower falls (or drive to it).